kNicholas-8761/auth-dashboard/README.md

 Load the login page

+Sign up with a new account

-Log in with valid credentials
+Log in with that account

 Log out and return to login

 Prevent access to dashboard if not authenticated

-Show error on invalid login attempt
+Show errors on invalid inputs

-Validate signup (email + password confirmation)

 Run tests